 To maximize our usage of Discord we have created our own server where we can hang out together.
 The benefit of this is creating Text and Voice channels.
 If a lot of people show up, we can split up into different channels for multiple games being played.

 Another benefit is being able to add bots.
 These are little bits of customization that you can add that give some benefit or service.
 The biggest one being background music.
-Just add one of the many music bots like Octave, FredBoat or Rythm and enjoy a shared listening experience.
+Just add one of the many music bots like Octave, or FredBoat and enjoy a shared listening experience.
 And if you are looking for a good playlist for your chosen game, check out this amazing list of game playlists put together by user Qeester on Board Game Geek.

 This may be too much for you and your group.
 One of these other solutions might already be familiar to you: Zoom, Slack, Skype, Google Meet/Hangouts, Facetime.
 Whatever works the best to make it easy is what you should start with.

 The solutions here can vary greatly depending on what works best for you and your friends.
 I would again start with a similar set of criteria for narrowing down your options:

 - Simple and Easy - Should not be a frustrating experience.

 - Works well and is resilient - Should not require a powerful device nor be glitchy.

 - Cross platform support - Again, good for maximizing player counts.

 - Game selection - Players may want a broad selection or a specific title.